 Regardless of finance now being a part of the curriculum, students don’t feel school supports them enough when it comes to personal finance education.
 This highlights that the current solution to financial education still isn’t having the required impact.

-We now understand some reasons behind why personal finance isn’t taught enough in school.
+We now understand some reasons why personal finance isn’t taught enough in school.
 But how can we improve things?
 And whose responsibility is it to teach kids about money?

 In order for drastic progress to be made in the educational system, all members of society need to take action: the government, teachers, parents and students themselves.
-It starts with each individual being willing not only to take responsibility but also share their voice so they can help shape a better future together.
+It starts with each individual being willing not only to take responsibility but also to share their voice so they can help shape a better future together.

 Understandably, changes like this don’t happen overnight.
-However, there’s something we can all start doing from today to help: talk more about money.
+However, there’s something we can all start doing today to help: talk more about money.
 Normalising conversations about money can help us make better financial decisions and improve our relationship with money.
 Long-term, this can help children and the younger generations to form good lifetime money habits.